nicholasmfraser/oa_altmetrics_cwts/documentation.md

 ## Article Corpus

-Articles were derived from the in-house Web of Science database maintained by CWTS.
+Articles were derived from the in-house Web of Science (WOS) database maintained by CWTS.

 The following tables were used: